-Pool and Chute Fishway: This option would remove a section of the dam and construct a concrete pool and chute fishway-, 24' wide.
+Pool and Chute Fishway: This option would remove a section of the dam and construct a concrete pool and chute fishway, 24' wide.
 12' pool length and high design flow of 120 cfs, providing passage at this low head dam at low flow.

-Irrigation Diversion Dam design ideas were drawn from USBR's-Reclamation's Icicle Irrigation District Screen Replacment and Barrier Removal-Appraisal Report (April 2007).
+Irrigation Diversion Dam design ideas were drawn from Reclamation's Icicle Irrigation District Screen Replacment and Barrier Removal-Appraisal Report (April 2007).

-This proposal will address identified impediments, provide preliminary designs, in order to prepare for a final design to determine the desirability of improveing connectivity to the Upper Icicle habitat for listed Bull Trout and Steelhead.
+This proposal will address identified impediments, provide preliminary designs, in order to prepare for a final design to improve connectivity to the Upper Icicle habitat for listed Bull Trout and Steelhead.

-- 1) Professional Site Survey

-- 2) Geologic Investigation of Anchor Boulder Area

-- 3) Municipal Water Supply Line Evaluation

-- 1)4) Preliminary 30% Design on 3-one alternative at Anchor Boulder and one alternative at Irrigation Diversion Damalternatives

-- Preliminary 80% Design on one alternative at Anchor Boulder and one alternative at Irrigation Diversion Dam2 alternatives:

-- a.
-Anchor Boulder

-- b.
-Diversion dam
+- F. Clearly list and describe all products that will be produced (i.e., project deliverables). - 1) Professional Site Survey - 2) Geologic Investigation of Anchor Boulder Area - 3) Municipal Water Supply Line Evaluation - 4) Preliminary 30% Design on one alternative at Anchor Boulder and one alternative at Irrigation Diversion Dam - 5) Preliminary 80% Design on one alternative at Anchor Boulder and one alternative at Irrigation Diversion Dam - G. If your proposal includes developing a design: - i.
+Will the project design be developed by a licensed professional engineer?.